International Silver Company: Designers designing ISC products over the years

-Over the years, several designers made Modernist designs for the International Silver Company that are now in museum collections.
+Over the years, several designers have made modernist designs for the International Silver Company that are now in museum collections.
 These designers include Edward S. Buchko, Edward J. Conroy, Kurt Eric Christoffersen, Robert L. Doerfler, Lurelle Guild, Virginia Hamill, Lilian V. M. Helander, Garth Huxtable, Robert J. King, Alfred G. Kintz, Alphonse La Paglia, Paul Lobel, Eliel Saarinen, Curtis Rittberg, Frederick W. Stark, Jean Theobald, and Stuart A. Young.

 International Silver, Ltd.

-In 1979 International Silver, Ltd. (Traded as "ISLOTC" on Vancouver Stock Exchange, and traded on the OTC market in the United States.) was created to bring the dormant International Silver Company back from a group of licenses, hallmarks and other assets into a trading company with buying centers for scrap precious metals in Cookeville, Tennessee, Waco, Texas, and Las Vegas, Nevada, a refinery operation was opened in Scottsdale, Arizona and mining purchase operations in Tucson, Arizona and Lake Tahoe, California.
+In 1979, International Silver, Ltd. (Traded as "ISLOTC" on the Vancouver Stock Exchange, and traded on the OTC market in the United States.) was created to bring the dormant International Silver Company back from a group of licenses, hallmarks, and other assets into a trading company with buying centers for scrap precious metals in Cookeville, Tennessee, Waco, Texas, and Las Vegas, Nevada, a refinery operation was opened in Scottsdale, Arizona and mining purchase operations in Tucson, Arizona and Lake Tahoe, California.
 The firm also owned and operated a precious metals trading operation in Scottsdale, with a seat that took delivery of silver bullion and silver coin contracts off of the Chicago Mercantile Exchange, The Mid America Commodity Exchange and COMEX in New York City.

 Charles L. Long and Leslie D. Long were the chairman and president of the new operation, while Larry Hovater was Secretary/Treasurer.
-At the height of the 1979-1980 silver boom where it traded above $50.00 per ounce, the firm was purchasing $2M a week in scrap, 1000 ounce delivery bars and contracts for 90% silver coins.
-The firm was also trading $1M to $5M per week in precious metals contracts, with delivery primarily in Chicago.
+At the height of the 1979-1980 silver boom, which traded above $50.00 per ounce, the firm purchased $2M weekly in scrap, 1000-ounce delivery bars, and contracts for 90% silver coins.
+The firm also traded $1M to $5M weekly in precious metals contracts, with delivery primarily in Chicago.
 The Floor Trader for these contracts was Long brother Larry E. Long.

 Closure

-The Connecticut plant was closed in 1981 and liquidation was completed in 1983.
+The Connecticut plant was closed in 1981, and liquidation was completed in 1983.